andvarfolomeev/obsidian/README.md

 ## Configuration example with lazy.nvim

-I do not need to decorate functions in keys if you have only one vault in opts.vaults.
+You do not need to decorate functions in keys if you have only one vault in opts.vaults.

 ```lua
 {